 Certified SOS monitors can submit data to the Clean Water Hub to be used in the EPA's Water Quality Exchange for federal decision-making.

-Dress for the weather, as we will be doing the field component in rain or shine in the afternoon.
+Dress for the weather, as we will be outdoors.
 Bring your own rubber boots, waders, or old sneakers if you have them (we ask that you avoid using felt soled waders).
 Note-taking supplies are suggested.
-Registration costs will help to provide classroom and field materials and ID books for participants.
+Registration costs will help to provide class and field materials and ID books for participants.